CarinaThobe/udacity/README.md

+## Dokumentation
-# All i used is documented in my code capstone.ipynb (or: capstone_code.html which is the html export of the ipython notebook)
+All i used is documented in my code capstone.ipynb (or: capstone_code.html which is the html export of the ipython notebook)

+## Libraries
-# I imported the following libraries:
-import numpy as np
-import pandas as pd
-from IPython.display import display
+I imported the following libraries: import numpy as np import pandas as pd from IPython.display import display